Sligo: 17th and 18th centuries

 Sligo Abbey, actually a Dominican Friary, although a ruin, is the only medieval building left standing in the town.
 Much of the structure, including the choir, carved altar (the only one in situ in Ireland) and cloisters, remains.
 When Sir Frederick Hamilton's Parliamentarian soldiers partially sacked Sligo in 1642, the Friary was burned and many friars killed.

 During the Williamite War (1689–91) the town was fought over between the Jacobite Irish Army loyal to James II and Williamite forces.
-Patrick Sarsfield was able to capture the town and repulsed a Williamite attack to retake it, but Sligo was later surrendered to forces under Arthur Forbes, 1st Earl of Granard.
+Patrick Sarsfield was able to capture the town and repulsed a Williamite attack to retake it; however, Sligo was later surrendered to forces under the command of Arthur Forbes, 1st Earl of Granard.

-In 1798 a mixed force of the Limerick Militia, Essex Fencibles and local yeomanry under a Colonel Vereker were defeated at the battle of Carricknagat at Collooney by the combined Irish and French forces under General Humbert.
+In 1798, a mixed force of the Limerick Militia, Essex Fencibles and local yeomanry under a Colonel Vereker were defeated at the battle of Carricknagat at Collooney by the combined Irish and French forces under General Humbert.
 A street in the town is named after the hero of this battle Bartholomew Teeling.
 The Lady Erin monument at Market Cross was erected in 1899 to mark the centenary of the 1798 Rebellion.